-Michigan county flips back to Trump, following repair of voting software glitch
+Michigan county flips back to Trump following election software update

 Reliably GOP county had originally swung to Biden.

-An election-software glitch in Michigan's Antrim County that had incorrectly directed Democratic votes to presidential candidate Joe Biden was fixed Friday, putting thousands of votes correctly into President Trump's totals.
+Election software in Michigan's Antrim County that had incorrectly directed Democratic votes to presidential candidate Joe Biden was updated Friday, putting thousands of votes correctly into President Trump's totals.

 The software had reportedly caused a significant number of votes to be allotted to Biden in a county that has for years been reliably red.
 In the presumed final count, Biden had originally led in the county by roughly 3,000 votes.
 Revised totals show that Trump won the county by around 2,500.

-Addressing the alleged software glitch, Michigan GOP Chairwoman Laura Cox said Friday during a press conference that "47 counties [in Michigan] use this same software in the same capacity."
+Addressing the mishap, Michigan GOP Chairwoman Laura Cox said Friday during a press conference that "47 counties [in Michigan] use this same software in the same capacity."